Herbal and Natural Medicine, Plus Some Regular First Aid

 - How to prepare herbal medicines: Roots and barks must be decocted; simmered, partially covered, for 20 minutes, and then covered and steeped until cool, at a ratio of 2 tablespoons substance to 4.5 cups water.
 Leaves and flowers must be infused, at a ratio of 2 tsp of herb in 1 c. just-boiled water, covered, and let steep until cool.
 Seeds must be ground and then infused in a ratio of 1 tsp herb in 1 c. just-boiled water, same idea.
 Fruits must be sliced thinly, about 3 to 4 slices at a time, de-seeded if necessary, and then proceed as with the leaves and flowers.

 - How to experiment with herbal medicine to see what works on you: sip from many cups of different teas until your body says yes to one of them, or until you see a positive physical effect.
 Herbal medicines should work without any side effects.
 If you feel worse instead of better, or if you get side effects that increase with the dosage of what you're taking, stop taking it.
 Once you have decided on a medicine, drink as much of it as you feel you need and listen to your body.
 When it tells you to stop ingesting the medicine or take more, do so.
 Sip slowly and observe the effects carefully over a period of time.
 When in doubt use the minimum amount needed.
+There are certain conditions where this advice does not apply, such as herxheimer reactions due to Lyme disease, but those are beyond the scope of this guide.
+Generally speaking with most herbal medicines, you should begin to see a dramatic improvement in a person's condition in about two weeks.
+If you haven't seen one yet, then you should change what you're doing.
+That is my own experience, take it or leave it.

 - One unusual method of applying herbs is to create a paste of herb and mix it with extra virgin olive oil in a ratio of 1:1.
 I have found success using garlic paste mixed with olive oil and applied to the soles of my feet in combating Lyme disease.
 The trick is to leave it on for a maximum of 20 minutes, then rinse it off with soap.
 The active constituents absorb through the skin and get into the bloodstream.
 This is a very old treatment for colds and flu.
 I've heard of roasted onions being used for the same purpose in old pioneer remedy lore but would recommend raw onion instead, as it seems that alliums lose much of their healing properties when cooked.